Kitchen cabinets – what to look for when buying your units

 The density of the material will determine the lifetime of your kitchen cupboards.
 Low-density chipboard is the most basic material for carcases.
 It’s more prone to permanent warping in damp conditions, but is the most affordable option.
 Here’s a full list of options.

 Melamine-faced chipboard The staple diet of entry-level kitchens, MFC is a manufactured board popular for being inexpensive but strong.
 Its chipboard core is made from scrap wood, sawdust and paper, and faced in a melamine laminate.
 The carcase’s surface is moisture resistant, anti-fungal and easy to clean.
-The chipboard core will expand and ‘blow’ if moisture gets in but most modern carcases are well-sealed to prevent this.
+The chipboard core will expand and ‘blow’ if moisture gets in, but most modern carcases are well-sealed to prevent this.

 MDF (Medium density fibreboard) Another popular mass-produced board.
-It’s considered superior to chipboard, and is thus marginally more expensive, because it is stronger, denser and has a much smoother, more moisture-resistant, edge when cut.
-Made from felted wood fibres bonded under high pressure, MDF is totally homogenous, sap and knot free, and has a smooth surface that is suitable for a variety of finishes.
+It’s considered superior to chipboard, and is thus marginally more expensive.
+Why?
+Because it is stronger, denser and has a much smoother, more moisture-resistant edge when cut.
+Made from felted wood fibres bonded under high pressure, MDF is sap and knot-free and has a smooth surface that is suitable for a variety of finishes.

-Timber-faced MDF or chipboard To achieve the beauty of real wood without fear of warping, a thin veneer of timber – often to match doors – is applied on one or both sides of MDF or chipboard to give the impression of a single piece of wood.
+Timber-faced MDF or chipboard To achieve the beauty of real wood without fear of it warping, a thin veneer of timber – often to match doors – is applied on one or both sides of MDF or chipboard to give the impression of a single piece of wood.

-Plywood Plywood is a premium sheet material made from layers of hardwood that’s most frequently used by bespoke makers.
-It’s incredibly stable and solid, virtually bulletproof, but weight can be an issue on wall-hung units.
+Plywood Plywood is a premium sheet material made from layers of hardwood and is mostly used by bespoke cabinet makers.
+It’s incredibly stable and solid – virtually bulletproof – but weight can be an issue on wall-hing units.
 Marine-grade or MR (moisture resistant) ply is a good option if your house is built on a floodplain.
-It is usually faced in oak or birch but can also be painted or laminated.
+It is usually face with oak or birch but can also be painted or laminated.

 Real wood Solid timber in single planks is actually a very impractical choice for carcases.
 It isn’t as rigid as manmade boards and could well warp in time.
-The only valid answer is solid wood carcases made from multi-stave boards, which are narrow staves of wood jointed together to prevent flexing.
-The benefit is that the carcase edges can be sanded flat so edging strips are not required to achieve a neat look.
+The only valid option, therefore, is solid-wood carcases made from multi-stave boards, which are narrow staves of wood jointed together to prevent flexing

 Ideal Home newsletter